openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/01-01-prepare/assignment.md

 OpenShift Serverless should now be installed!

 ## Login as a Developer and Create a Project
-Before beginning, we should change to the non-privileged user `developer` and create a new `project` for the tutorial.
+Before beginning we should change to the non-privileged user `developer` and create a new `project` for the tutorial.

 > **Note:** *Remember, these steps are for informational purposes only. **Do not** follow them in this instance as there already is an automated install running in the terminal.*

-To change to the non-privileged user in our environment, we login as username: `developer`, password: `developer`
+To change to the non-privileged user in our environment we login as username: `developer`, password: `developer`

 ```
 oc login -u developer -p developer